manya16400/Reddit-Flair-Detection/README.md

   This repository illustrates the process of scraping reddit posts from the subreddit [r/india](https://www.reddit.com/r/india),    building a classifier to classify the posts into 8 different flairs and deploying the best model as a web application.

 ## Installation
-  Along with Python 3, this project requires following libraries (a few others which are mentioned in later)  :
+  Along with Python 3, this project requires following libraries (a few others which are mentioned in later section)  :
   * sklearn
   * Pytorch
   * pandas